The Pope’s visit to Greece comes to a close with a focus on the plight of migrants.

 This year, 1,559 individuals have died or gone missing attempting the treacherous Mediterranean journey, according to the International Organization for Migration.

-In the presence of Greek President Katerina Sakellaropoulou, EU Vice-President Margaritis Schinas, and Greek Migration Minister Notis Mitarachi, some 40 asylum-seekers, largely from Cameroon and the Democratic Republic of Congo, joined in an Angelus prayer in a camp tent with the Pope.
+On Sunday, over 40 asylum seekers, largely from Cameroon and the Democratic Republic of Congo, joined the Pope in an Angelus prayer in a camp tent.

 As she stood in line for the ceremony, Rosette Leo, a Congolese asylum seeker carrying a two-month-old baby, remarked, “His visit is a blessing.”